home-assistant/supervisor/README-kube.md

 # Home Assistant Supervisor on Kubernetes (Manifest Setup)

+This repository is a fork of the upstream Home Assistant Supervisor.
-This repository contains an experimental Kubernetes runtime backend for Home Assistant Supervisor.
+It contains an experimental Kubernetes runtime backend that can manage add-ons on Kubernetes.

 This document describes how to deploy Supervisor using the provided manifest `ha-k8s-supervised.yaml`.